-Henri Lazarof is a native of Sofia, Bulgaria, who began his musical studies at the age of six.
+Henri Lazarof was born in Sofia, Bulgaria and began his musical studies at the age of six.
 He emigrated to America in 1957 and studied at Brandeis University with composers Arthur Berger and Harold Shapero.
 In 1958, during his Brandeis residency, his string quartet was awarded first prize in a competition sponsored by the Boston area’s Brookline Public Library, and his Cantata was commissioned by Brandeis for its 1959 arts festival.
 He received his M.F.A. in 1959.

 In 1959 Lazarof relocated to Los Angeles, where he began his association with the University of California (UCLA), teaching French language and literature.
 He joined its music department faculty in 1962, and a year later he organized a festival of contemporary music, featuring works by Luciano Berio, Karlheinz Stockhausen, and Leonard Stein, the renowned Schoenberg scholar.
 During that same season, Lazarof’s new work, Concerto for Piano and Twenty Instruments received its premiere, after which the New York Times reviewer characterized it as “theatrical and colorful.”